DavisMakerspace/doord/README.md

 ## Cloning and pulling from the repository

-This project uses a git submodule, so you may want to clone like this:
+This project uses a git submodule, so you can clone like this:

     git clone --recursive https://github.com/DavisMakerspace/doord.git

-If you don't do that, then you'll need to go into the clone and do something like this:

-    git submodule update --init --recursive

-Then, for a `git pull`, you'll need make sure the submodule is up to date as well, with something like this:
+And update like this:

-    git pull && git submodule update
+    git pull --recurse-submodules